 Dugan identified the man who personally ordered that misconduct in Wright’s case as Somerset County prosecutor Nicholas L. Bissell, Jr.

 More stories: Why the Hatpin Panic in the 1910s never really ended

 Breaking a code of silence, Dugan said Bissell ordered officers to falsify police reports and fabricate evidence to secure a guilty outcome.
-Furthermore, Bissell allegedly directed false testimony from witnesses and made deals with defense attorneys in the case to have their clients lie on the stand and point to Wright as their drug boss.
+Furthermore, Bissell allegedly directed false testimony from witnesses and made deals with defense attorneys in the case to have their clients lie on the stand and point to Isaac Wright Jr as their drug boss.